jx13xx/jx13xx/README.md

 ### Hi there 👋

-I'm Full Stack Developer, currently based in Dubai, UAE.
-I have been working in software industry since 2014, largely for product based companies.
+I'm Full Stack Developer I have been working in software industry since 2014, largely for product based companies.
 I love to learn new technologies and adopt them for implmenting or enhancing enterprise level applications.

 <a href="https://github.com/jx13xx">